symbol/symbol-docs/source/guidelines/sdk-development.rst

 Creating the project
 ====================

 1. Add a README with the instructions to install the SDK.
-You can find :download:`a template here <../resources/templates/README_SDK.md>`.
-2. Add a `Code of
+2. Add a `Code of Conduct <https://help.github.com/articles/adding-a-code-of-conduct-to-your-project/>`_.
-   Conduct <https://help.github.com/articles/adding-a-code-of-conduct-to-your-project/>`_.
-Download :download:`a sample code of conduct here <../resources/templates/CODE_OF_CONDUCT.md>`.
 3. Add a `Contributors guidelines <https://help.github.com/articles/setting-guidelines-for-repository-contributors/>`_ to help others know how they can help you.
-Find :download:`here a CONTRIBUTING.md template<../resources/templates/CONTRIBUTING.md>`.
 4. Setup the Continuous Integration system.
 We use `travis-ci <https://travis-ci.org/>`_, but feel free to use the one suits you best.

 A project with a good test coverage it's more likely to be used and trusted by the developers!